Au delà des rêves

 Au delà des rêves is a 2005 album by French-Moroccan R&B singer Amine.
-It was released in December 2005 and includes the number-one single "J'voulais, in addition to "Ma vie" and "My Girl".
+It was released on December 26, 2005 and includes the number-one single "J'voulais, in addition to "Ma vie" and "My Girl".

 The album reached number 16 on the French SNEP Official Albums Chart.
 It also charted in Belgian Ultratop Wallonia Albums Chart reaching number 59.